-Children with a Statement or Education Health Care plan will have a Transition Review in the summer term of Year 5.
+Children with an Education Health Care plan will have a Transition Review in the summer term of Year 5.
 The meeting should be helpful in guiding parents to visit appropriate secondary schools.
-Information on schools with Resource Bases will be given.
+Information on specialist schools and schools with Resource Bases will be given.